-The Director of the Finance Agency is required by regulation to prohibit an FHLBank from paying compensation to its executive officers that is not reasonable and comparable to that paid for employment in similar businesses involving similar duties and responsibilities.
+The Finance Agency has oversight authority over our executive compensation.
+The Director of the Finance Agency is required by statute to prohibit an FHLBank from paying compensation to its executive officers that is not reasonable and comparable to that paid for employment in similar businesses (including other publicly held financial institutions or major financial services companies) involving similar duties and responsibilities.
 Finance Agency rules direct the FHLBanks to provide all compensation actions affecting their Named Executive Officers to the Finance Agency for review.
-Accordingly, following our Board's approval, we submitted the 2024 base salaries as well as incentive payments earned for 2023 for the Named Executive Officers to the Finance Agency.
-At this time, we do not expect the regulatory requirements to have a material impact on our executive compensation programs.
-However, in the "FHLBank System at 100 - Focusing on the Future" report, the Finance Agency has stated it plans to recommend that Congress amend the FHLBank Act to eliminate the restrictions on the Finance Agency's authority to prescribe levels or ranges for the compensation of executive officers of the FHLBanks.
+Accordingly, following our Board's approval, we submitted the 2025 base salaries as well as incentive payments earned for 2024 for the Named Executive Officers to the Finance Agency.
+While we do not expect the regulatory requirements to have a significant impact on our executive compensation programs, the Finance Agency has taken certain actions to curtail the Board's ability to set all incentive compensation goals and weightings.
+This is evident in the goals and weightings for Diversity, Equity and Inclusion and the Housing Mission.
+In the "FHLBank System at 100 - Focusing on the Future" report, the Finance Agency's authority to prescribe levels or ranges for the compensation of executive officers of the FHLBanks.
+In light of this report and the Finance Agency's authority as reflected in the recent directives for incentive compensation goals and corresponding weightings, our compensation practices and policies have been subject to adjustment as a result of regulatory guidance and directives.